 The color palette for the panels is elicited from the distinctive colors in Art Deco designs.
 Boyce deploys colors in the palette into two hues, one brighter and the other paler, thereby bringing a specific moment of the modernist past into the present.
 The quadrilateral forms of the wall frame are repeated on three brass wall grills placed low near the floor that contain text that reads “closer” “and” “closer.”

-The entire work spans the wall of the lobby of the David S. Koch Institute for Integrative Cancer Research at MIT and operates in the interstices between art, architecture, and design, between the space of a public sculpture, and the privacy of a domestic realm.
+The entire work spans the wall of the lobby of MIT’s Koch Institute for Integrative Cancer Research and operates in the interstices between art, architecture, and design, between the space of a public sculpture, and the privacy of a domestic realm.
 Boyce relates the new work specifically to the research practice of the building, as he has spoken of it in relation to the significance of recognizing patterns and relative scale in research.

 Galvanized mild steel, epoxy paint, and acid etched brass